huiwang/cracking-the-coding-interview/README.md

 # Acknowledgement
-We should give credits to Gayle Laakmann McDowell for her great work [Cracking the Coding Interview](http://amzn.to/2zTpjdP).
+Credits should go to Gayle Laakmann McDowell for her great work on [Cracking the Coding Interview](http://amzn.to/2zTpjdP).

 # Why this repo
 Ctci stands out among many interview books by providing not only questions but also incremental hints and solutions.
-However, comparing to online judge systems, Ctci doesn't come with tests.
+However, Ctci doesn't come with tests.
 This repo attempts to fill this gap by adding tests for each question.

 - First, writing tests helps to understand the question.
 - Second, we can improve our testing skills
 - Last but not least, tests allow to try out many different solutions.